newstack-cloud/bluelink-github-registry/docs/CONTRIBUTING.md

-# Contributing to the Celerity GitHub Registry
+# Contributing to the Bluelink GitHub Registry

 ## Setup